 Randy Dixon Workshops

-We’re bringing old-school improviser, teacher and theater owner Randy Dixon all the way from Seattle.
-He’s a unique, fascinating instructor and one of the few true synthesizers of the various philosophies of improvisation.
+We’re bringing improv instructor, theater owner and improviser Randy Dixon all the way from Unexpected Productions in Seattle.
+He’s a unique, fascinating teacher and one of the few true synthesizers of the various philosophies of improvisation (Johnstone, Del Close, etc.).
 Check out the workshop offerings and get registered!

 Randy has taught improvisational theater and acting all over Europe, Australia, New Zealand, U.S. and Canada as well as at Colleges and Universities.
 He has taught most of the major improvisational troupes in Europe.
 His work has influenced groups such as Theater Im Bahnhof of Austria, Die Gorillias & Hidden Shakespeare of Germany, Crumbs and Instant Theatre of Canada.